Back to Knowledgebase

 • Chills and shivering

-• A general sense of being unwell that comes on quickly
+• A general sense of being unwell that develops quickly

 A blocked duct without these systemic symptoms is not yet mastitis, but it can progress to it.
-That's why a sore spot or hard lump that isn't easing within a day deserves attention.
+A sore spot or hard lump that isn't easing within a day deserves prompt attention.

-Current understanding of mastitis points to inflammation in the milk-making tissue, often after a period of milk stasis (milk that hasn't drained well), pressure on the breast, or microscopic damage to the nipple.
-Bacteria can play a role, especially when nipples are cracked, but inflammation can flare without infection.
+Current understanding points to inflammation in the milk-making tissue, often triggered by a period of milk stasis, sustained pressure on the breast, or microscopic damage to the nipple.
+Bacteria can play a role — especially when nipples are cracked — but inflammation can flare without any infection.

-This is why aggressive measures — heavy massage, deep pumping, long heat application — can sometimes make mastitis worse rather than better.
-The current evidence-based approach is gentler than older advice suggested.
+This is why aggressive measures — deep, painful massage, heavy pumping to "empty" the breast, prolonged heat — can sometimes make things worse rather than better.
+Current evidence-based guidance is notably gentler than older advice suggested.

 What Helps Most

 Keep feeding from both breasts.
 Frequent, comfortable drainage of the affected side is the single most important step.
-The milk is safe for the baby.
-Aim for normal feeding rhythm rather than extra "emptying" sessions.
+The milk is safe for your baby.
+Aim for your normal feeding rhythm rather than extra "emptying" sessions beyond what feels comfortable.

-Rest as much as possible.
+Rest as much as you can.
 Mastitis is a signal that the body is asking for less, not more.
-Where possible, cancel non-essential plans, accept help, and stay close to the baby.
+Cancel non-essential plans, accept help with meals and other tasks, and stay close to the baby.
+Rest genuinely speeds recovery.

-Use cool compresses between feeds to ease swelling and pain.
-A clean cloth wrung out in cool water, or a chilled (not frozen) gel pack wrapped in fabric, applied for 15–20 minutes.
+Use cool compresses between feeds.
+A clean cloth wrung out in cool water, or a chilled (not frozen) gel pack wrapped in fabric, applied for 15–20 minutes after a feed.
+This reduces inflammation and eases pain.
+Short warmth directly before a feed can help milk flow, but extended heat can worsen inflammation — avoid it.

-Try gentle lymphatic stroking, not deep massage.
+Use gentle lymphatic stroking — not deep massage.
 Light strokes from the affected area toward the armpit help reduce swelling.
-Vigorous massage can damage tissue and worsen inflammation.
+Vigorous massage can damage tissue and worsen inflammation; current clinical guidance recommends this lighter approach only.

-Manage pain and fever with paracetamol or ibuprofen if appropriate for you.
-Both are compatible with breastfeeding.
-Check with a pharmacist or healthcare provider if you have any uncertainty.
+Manage pain and fever with paracetamol or ibuprofen, if appropriate for you.
+Both are compatible with breastfeeding, and ibuprofen's anti-inflammatory action may be particularly helpful for mastitis.
+Ask a pharmacist or healthcare provider if you have any doubts.

 Stay hydrated.
-Drink to thirst — there's no need to force fluids, but dehydration makes recovery harder.
+Drink to thirst — there is no need to force fluids beyond what is comfortable, but dehydration makes recovery harder.

 What to Avoid

-• Stopping feeds suddenly from the affected breast — this almost always makes mastitis worse
+• Stopping feeds suddenly from the affected breast — this leaves milk undrained and almost always makes mastitis worse

-• Deep, painful massage — current guidance recommends light, lymphatic stroking only
+• Deep, painful massage — light, lymphatic stroking is what current evidence supports

-• Prolonged heat — short warmth before a feed is fine, but extended heat can increase inflammation
+• Prolonged heat before or between feeds — short warmth immediately before a feed is fine, but extended heat increases inflammation

-• Heavy pumping to "empty" the breast beyond normal feeds — this can prolong the cycle
+• Heavy pumping to "empty" the breast beyond what normal feeds achieve — this can prolong the inflammatory response

-• Tight bras, underwires, or carriers that press on the affected area
+• Tight bras, underwires, or baby carriers that press on the affected area

 Track Sessions Quietly with Amme

 When mastitis hits, the body needs rest and the mind needs less to remember.
-Amme records which side fed last and how long ago, so you can focus on healing without keeping notes.
+Amme records which side fed last and how long ago, so you can focus on healing without keeping notes by hand.
 Learn more about Amme.

 When to Contact a Healthcare Provider